ofiwg/libfabric/index.md

 > Develop an extensible, open source framework and interfaces aligned with upper-layer protocols and application needs for high-performance fabric services.

 The goal of OFI and libfabric is to define interfaces that enable a tight semantic map between applications and underlying fabric services.
 Specifically, libfabric software interfaces have been co-designed with fabric hardware providers and application developers, with a focus on the needs of HPC users.
-OFI supports multiple interface semantics, is fabric and vendor agnostic, and leverages and expands the existing RDMA open source community.
+OFI supports multiple interface semantics, is fabric and hardware implementation agnostic, and leverages and expands the existing RDMA open source community.
 A high-level view of the libfabric architecture is shown below.

 ![Fabric interface groups](images/fabric-interface-groups.png)

 Libfabric is designed to minimize the impedance mismatch between applications, including middleware such as MPI, SHMEM, and PGAS, and fabric communication hardware.
 Its interfaces target high-bandwidth, low-latency NICs, with a goal to scale to tens of thousands of nodes.

+OFI targets support for the Linux operating system.
+A reasonable effort is made to support all major, modern Linux distributions; however, validation is limited to the most recent 2-3 releases of RedHat Enterprise Linux (RHEL)and SUSE Linux Enterprise Server (SLES).
+OFI aligns its supported distributions with the most current OpenFabrics Enterprise Distribution (OFED) software releases.
+With the exception of the sockets provider, which is provided for development purposes, distro support for a specific provider is vendor specific.

 Overview of OFI / libfabric
 ===========================